-As a way of showcasing good content in a unique, valued format, the brand magazine is proving to be an effective way to grab the attention of the target market.
+To showcase good content in a unique, valued format, the brand magazine is proving to be an effective way to grab the target market's attention.

 So is print dead?
 No. It still has its uses – and still a powerful medium for marketers.
-While newspapers and magazines are certainly desperately struggling to stay breathing, direct mail and content print publishing is alive and well and is starting to experience a resurgence.
+While newspapers and magazines are desperately struggling to stay breathing, direct mail and content print publishing are alive and well and are experiencing a resurgence.